 Computer glasses are meant to help people deal with problems such as eye strain, dry and tired eyes, headaches, and blurry vision — issues that typically stem from staring at a screen for too long.
 The main culprits are blue light, which emanate from screens, and glare.
-Studies have shown that excessive exposure to blue light before bed can cause sleep (and therefore, health) issues, which is why smartphone and computer operating systems now come with a “night mode” feature built in that limits the amount of blue light emitted from the screen at night.
+Studies have shown that excessive exposure to blue light before bed can cause sleep (and, therefore, health) issues, which is why smartphone and computer operating systems now come with a “night mode” feature built in that limits the amount of blue light emitted from the screen at night.

 The glasses block around 50 percent of blue light emitted from screens.

 Felix Gray’s glasses use an anti-glare coating to keep the eyes relaxed, but a synthesized version of a naturally occurring, blue-light filtering pigment is embedded directly into the lens material.
-This, along with a few other added materials, helps keep the lens look relatively clear.
+This, along with a few other added materials, helps keep the nonprescription and prescription glasses look relatively clear.
 There’s still a slight yellow tint, but it’s far less noticeable than most other computer glasses.
 David Roger, co-founder and CEO of Felix Gray, told Digital Trends the glasses block around 50 percent of blue light emitted from screens.

 Roger said a key role the company wanted to achieve was “marrying fashion and function” to provide glasses people will want to wear.
 A crucial component is the fact that Felix Gray’s glasses don’t look like traditional computer glasses.

 “The idea is we want it to be classic with a modern twist, and above all timeless,” Roger said. ” We want you to feel comfortable wearing your glasses three years from now just like you’re comfortable wearing them today.
 Your glasses are not going to go out of style.”